 Martin Karadzhov added: “Many stakeholders came forward during Pride season in support of our communities but too often their promises are empty, their allyship is performative and remain silent during the rest of the year.
 We hope this will be a first of many more trans-led and specific event, bringing trans organisations into the decision-making processes across London.
 We have a short window period to bring meaningful change and we need everyone to step-up, including us at Consortium.
 We have to step-up to not only resist the hostile environment our trans and non-binary siblings are facing, but also to fight for adequate trans health and support services and safe spaces.”

 Reflecting on the event, Briony Williamson, Consortium’s Head of Membership and Engagement said: “This was the just first step towards making the vision of London as the most inclusive city into a reality.
 Now, it is time to hold stakeholders accountable and work across sectors to bring about meaningful change.
 We leave this evening hopeful that we have brought together communities and allies, made new friends and become more connected across London and beyond.”

 Consortium would like to thank Sian Berry and GLA for their kind support.

-A recording of the event’s highlights will be available soon.
+A recording of the event’s highlights is available here.